 In the day, the makeshift clothing racks disappear, along with the tiny stools taking up the walkways where people snacked on peanuts and pho the night before.
 They are replaced instead by peddlers on bicycles, their tanned faces shaded by pointy leaf hats.
 Some spread their goods on the ground – kilos of fresh fruits and vegetables – while chatting happily with their neighbours.

 Bikes everywhere.
-Cars are fairly uncommon that there are only a few slots reserved for them.
+Cars are fairly uncommon, so there are only a few slots reserved for them on the street.
 No massive multi-storey car parks like in Malaysia.

-‘Window shops’ are so tiny there is barely space for the owner to sit in, and customers usually request what they want over the counter instead of looking at the goods inside.
+‘Window shops’ are so tiny there is barely space for the owner to sit in, and customers usually request what they want over the counter instead of browsing for goods inside.

 Peddlers selling fresh produce by the road.